‘Such an exhausting process’: The years-long fight for a Disabilities Space on campus - Honi Soit

 Why Disabilities spaces and advocacy matters

-Smart and Zulman point to the unique challenges that DisCo has to contend with as a collective of disabled students who have to confront a variety of access issues from their surrounding environment.
+Smart and Zulman pointed to the unique challenges that DisCo has to contend with as a collective of disabled students who have to confront a variety of access issues from their surrounding environment.
 An autonomous disability room, then, offers a restful space in which the Collective can be empowered to plan its activism.

 “The burden of the work for being an advocate is actually proportionately larger than it is for other student advocates,” Smart said on the challenges facing disabilities activism on campus.